Chicken Foot Score App Icon

 Add players and get the game started in seconds.

-Chicken Foot App – Entering Scores
+Chicken Foot – Entering Scores

 Quickly enter scores for each player.